dlt-hub/dlt/docs/website/docs/tutorial/sql_database.md

 Congratulations on completing the tutorial!
 You learned how to set up a SQL Database source in dlt and run a data pipeline to load the data into DuckDB.

-Interested in learning more about `dlt`?
+Interested in learning more about dlt?
 Here are some suggestions:
 - Learn more about the SQL Database source configuration in [the SQL Database source reference](../dlt-ecosystem/verified-sources/sql_database)
 - Learn more about different credential types in [Built-in credentials](../general-usage/credentials/complex_types#built-in-credentials)
 - Learn how to [create a custom source](./load-data-from-an-api.md) in the advanced tutorial